 Once you have all these values mapped onto the Forex trading platforms you will have something like this:

-In the above example are 5 pivot points with the primary pivot at the centre and 2 pairs of opposite support and level of resistances.
+In the above example are 5 pivot points with the primary pivot at the center and 2 pairs of opposite support and level of resistances.
 You can also observe how trends tended to either slow down or reverse direction at these points, and this is why traders rely on them.

 How to use the pivot points strategy